 If the oil level warning light flickers or remains on, immediately turn the engine off and have a Yamaha dealer check the vehicle.

-- 12 Turn the engine off, and then check the oil level and correct it if necessary - 13 Install the cowling
+- Turn the engine off, and then check the oil level and correct it if necessary. - Insert the projection into the slot, and slide the cowling into its original position.